pstock175/jekyll-now/cv.md

     * GPA 3.86/4.0
  * Senior Thesis Project: Winning Group
    Visual Self-Inspection System for a 3U CubeSat
     * Worked in five-person group in cooperation with NASA Jet Propulsion Lab (JPL) to develop a novel camera apparatus for small satellites, for the purpose of self-inspection
-    * Engineering Tasks Included:
-    * Mechanical design adhering to NASA standards and strict mass, volume and power allowances
-    * Dynamic/Thermal analysis, testing, and simulation of device in relevant space conditions

 ### Independent Coursework - MOOC's & Bootcamps
   * Coursera Machine Learning
   * DataQuest Online Data Science Course